-- 1. Can China find a form of sustainable governance other than either the current authoritarian order or Western democratic institutions? - 2.
-Is Confucianism the ultimate solution for the political, social, and moral problems China faces today? - 3.
-What would be the best scheme for combining Confucianism and liberal democracy if their reconciliation is inevitable? - 4.
-How can China avoid the shortcomings of Western democracy if it is to undergo democratization? - 5.
-Can Confucianism contribute to Western democracy and world politics?
+- Can China find a form of sustainable governance other than either the current authoritarian order or 1.
+Western democratic institutions? - Is Confucianism the ultimate solution for the political, social, and moral problems China faces today?
+2. - What would be the best scheme for combining Confucianism and liberal democracy if their reconciliation is inevitable? - How can China avoid the shortcomings of Western democracy if it is to undergo democratization?
+4. - Can Confucianism contribute to Western democracy and world politics?
 And if so, in what way?
+5.

 Confucius.
 (1992).
-The Analects of Confucius: a philosophical translation.
-New York: Ballantine Books.
+The Analects of Confucius: A philosophical translation.
+Ballantine Books.

 Fingarette, H. (1972).
-Confucius: The Secular as Sacred.
-New York: Harper Torchbooks.
+Confucius: The secular as sacred.
+Harper Torchbooks.

 Hattori, U. (1936).
-Confucius' Conviction of His Heavenly Mission.
-Harvard Journal of Asiatic Studies 1: 96-108
+Confucius' conviction of his heavenly mission.
+Harvard Journal of Asiatic Studies, 1, 96-108.

 Henderson, J. B. (1991).
-Scripture, Canon, and Commentary: A Comparison of Confucian and Western Exegesis.
-Princeton: Princeton University Press.
+Scripture, canon, and commentary: A comparison of Confucian and Western exegesis.
+Princeton University Press.